Published on

 Q3: What are the key challenges when looking at a plant that needs to work across industries?
 Where do people struggle the most with spare parts management?

-In my mind, companies I've worked with spend more time on the parts, lead times, reorder points, max stock, min-max.
-They can have people that understand that and they work on it.
+Companies I've worked with spend time on parts lead times, reorder points, max stock, min-max.
+They have people that understand that and work on it.
 The problem is that there's not enough of them at scale.
-Typically, I'm looking at companies, enterprises with 150,000 to 700,000 records, so hiring a person to clean this up is sort of an impossible task.
+Typically, I'm looking at companies, enterprises with 150,000 to 700,000 records, so hiring a person to clean up this amount of records is an impossible task.
+If you have 50% more records than needed, it is even a more difficult task.

-There’s an operations and maintenance world and a capital projects world, and they don't connect.
-A lot of work gets paid for how to maintain these things.
+Then there’s an operations and maintenance world and a capital projects world, and they don't connect.
+A lot of master data preparatory work is done and paid for in the capital project.
 What spare parts do we need?
-Any good capital project accountant will fund the first several years of spares.
-But the connection to what actually gets done is broken.
+Often projects fund the first several years of spares.
+But the connection between Projects and Operations is broken and the intended benefit is not realized.

-This has been my observation in the last five to 10 years.
-Organizations are maturing.
+More recently, organizations are maturing.
 They're putting operations personnel into the early stage capital project.
 They're examining the maintainability.
-OEMs are a good starting point for what they say they need to maintain, but it's very much from their point of view, the operator's point of view.
+OEMs are a good starting point for what is needed for maintenance, but it's very much from the OEM point of view, not the operator's point of view.

-You may have other assets that you could go in common with, but it starts with ‘how are we going to maintain it?
-Do we take the whole unit out or do we have a pump shop that's going to take a look at this?
+You may have other assets that you could go share spares with, but it starts with ‘how are we going to maintain it?
+Do we take the whole unit out or do we have a pump shop that's going to overhaul these items?
 What are we going to maintain?
-Then what items do we need to maintain?’
+Then what items do we need to achieve that?’

-This sort of maintenance strategy involves the procurement side of it.
+Maintenance strategy needs to involve procurement.
 ‘Can we get parts right away, or do we need to stock them?’
 I've done a lot of work in the Canadian oil sands, which used to be at the end of the world.
-If they ran these mines and upgraders, they had to have parts there to fix a breakdown because it was multi-day, even if it was directly on the shelf in Wisconsin.
+To run these mines and upgraders, they had to have parts on site to fix a breakdown because it was multi-day provisioning, even if it was directly on the shelf in a US warehouse.

-They put a few hundred billion dollars of capital investment there.
+The oilsands region had a few hundred billion dollars of capital investment invested so OEMs set up locally.
 Caterpillar has distribution there now.
-All these parts are sitting 40 minutes away.
+Parts are sitting 40 minutes away.
 If you're thinking about it from a supply chain point of view and trying to optimize, do we need to have this sitting there?
-When doing planning and scheduling, you have to consider emergency breakdown requirements.
-But if it's something that you can get in time, you can just buy it and have it in stock to optimize.
+When doing planning and scheduling, you need to consider emergency breakdown requirements.
+But if it's something that you can get in time, you can just buy it as you need and not have stock using working capital.

 Q4: moving forward, how do you change the process, the mindset?